 Other operating expenses in the specialty insurance segment increased \$0.3 million in 2007 compared to 2006 and increased \$9.4 million in 2006 compared to 2005.
 Other operating expenses in 2007 were impacted by the results of an internal review of our treatment of certain costs relating to insurance policies issued by our specialty insurance segment, in the course of which we determined that certain costs should be deferred and amortized over the life of the policy consistent with the recognition of the premiums.
 We recorded an adjustment as of March 31, 2007, increasing prepaid and other assets and reducing other operating expenses by \$12.2 million, representing amounts that should have been deferred as of March 31, 2007 on policies issued over the prior twelve months.
 This adjustment is not material to the Company's financial position or results of operations for any previously reported annual periods.
 The impact of this adjustment was offset by the increase in premiums written in our homeowners' insurance business.
+The increase in 2006 was due to an increase in premiums written in our homeowners' insurance business.
 As a percentage of revenues, other operating expenses were 36.0%, 35.3% and 30.9% in 2007, 2006 and 2005, respectively.